Naillin/MQTT_Client/README.md

 ### "Firebase Rules/Firestore Rules" Tab

-- **Creating Rules**: Link Firebase/Firestore database fields to MQTT topics.
-Rules allow automatic synchronization of data between Firebase/Firestore and MQTT.
-All rules are stored in the root directory in the `rulesFirebase.json`/`rulesFirestore.json` file.
-(Firebase field paths should start with the `/` symbol, e.g., `/switch1/data`).
+- **Rule Creation**: Link Firebase/Firestore database fields with MQTT topics.
+Rules allow automatic data synchronization between Firebase/Firestore and MQTT.
+All rules are stored in the root file `rulesFirebase.json`/`rulesFirestore.json`.
+(Firebase field references should start with the `/` symbol, e.g., `/switch1/data`).
+- **Creating a New Field**: For a rule, you can configure the ability to create a new field for data received from the MQTT broker.
+Use the `Create new field` property for this.
+If this option is enabled, the direction for this rule will be set towards Firebase/Firestore.
+- **Timestamp**: For a rule, you can configure the ability to add a timestamp to data sent to Firebase/Firestore.
+Use the `Add timestamp` property for this.
+This option is available only if the `Create new field` property is active.
 - **IMPORTANT!!!**: Rules only work with string-type fields!
-You cannot use paths to collections or roots in Firebase/Firestore!
+You cannot use collection paths or root paths in Firebase/Firestore for topics!
 This may lead to errors or unexpected behavior in rule execution!
 Also, note that the program works with data in string representation.
-If you create a field with a numeric type, after rewriting this field using a rule, the field will have a string type.
+If you create a field with a numeric type, after rewriting the field using a rule, the field will have a string type.

 ## Example Usage